skylerbullard/House-Prices-Portfolio/README.md

 # House-Prices-Portfolio

-# Why estimate sale prices?
+# Why Estimate Home Sale Prices?

 Focusing on the product, we would want to predict house prices to give a consumer a better idea of what a home would cost.
 If a consumer knows the prices of a desireable home, this can help financial planning needed to make a purchase.
 The sale price of a home in this dataset may not match the final purchase price in real life.
 Predicting home prices will offer a starting price point for the consumer to consider.